 Once enabled, the Cloud label will appear in the Places section of Live’s browser with a message prompting you to sign in to ableton.com.

 Click the Sign In button to open a web browser window.
 This will lead you through the same authorization process required to activate Ableton Cloud, as described above for Note.

 Note: If your default browser does not redirect you to Live when authorizing Ableton Cloud try another browser

-After activating Ableton Cloud for your Ableton User Account, any Note Sets that are synced to Cloud will appear in Live’s browser under the Cloud label.
+After activating Ableton Cloud for your user account, any Note Sets that are synced to Cloud will appear in Live’s browser under the Cloud label.